 Leadership - 10.22.2020

-Rosina Racioppi, CEO of WOMEN Unlimited, knows what it takes to become a successful female executive.
+As the CEO of WOMEN Unlimited Rosina knows what it takes to become a successful female executive.
 She’s devoted her career to helping women become leaders.
 Here are a few strategies that she recommends.

 There is a lot of benefit in hearing someone’s story.
 It’s why mentoring is so valuable as a developmental tool.
 Sharing, relating, listening, walking in someone else’s shoes, it’s how we connect and build relationships.